foreza/apk-decompile-bash/README.md

 - JD-GUI (for viewing the generated .jar files)

 OSX:
-For ease of usage, move this into /Users/<user>/bin
+For ease of usage, move this into /usr/local/bin with the provided setup.sh filen

 To use:
 bash decompile.sh